-All of our instructors are active internationally certified students of Mitsugi Saotome Shihan, world-renowned head of the Aikido Schools of Ueshiba.
+All of our instructors are active internationally (Aikikai) registered and certified students of Mitsugi Saotome Shihan, world-renowned head of the Aikido Schools of Ueshiba (ASU).

 Regardless of rank or affiliation, you are welcome to train at our dojo.

-Aikido is a Japanese Martial Art created during the 1920s by Morihei Ueshiba (1883~1969), an expert Budoka who reached the highest level of mastery in the classical Japanese Martial Arts.
-It is continued worldwide through a lineage of his students.
+Aikido is a Japanese Martial Art created during the 1920s by Morihei Ueshiba (1883~1969), master in the classical Japanese Martial Arts.
+Aikido grows worldwide through a lineage of his students.

-Aikido is performed by blending with the motion of the attacker and redirecting the force of the attack rather than opposing it head-on.
-Aikido is not a sport.
-It has no competition.
-The goal of Aikido training is not focused on the perfection of one step or skill, but rather improving a body of capabilities while strengthening the integrity of one’s character according to the rules of nature.
+Aikido is performed physically through integration of the energies of the attacker, the interaction utilizes the force of an attack rather than opposing it head-on.
+Aikido is not a sport, having no staged competitions.
+The goal of Aikido training is not focused on the perfection of one step or skill, but rather unification of a body of capabilities while strengthening the integrity of one’s character according to principles and the rules of nature.
+It is conflict resolution.

-The study of Aikido is physical building flexibility, endurance, and balance.
-Most students find the stress reduction a benefit, along with self-awareness/control, confidence, and the heightened the ability to focus.
+The physical study of Aikido builds strength, flexibility, endurance, and balance.
+Most students find the stress reduction a benefit, along with self-awareness/control, confidence, and the heightened ability to focus.
 Aikido can be a very effective form of self-defense, but it is not the primary focus of Aikido, but a natural outcome.
-The mastery of conflict resolution begins as we strive for agatsu, greater control of ourselves through a unification of mind/body/spirit.
+The mastery of conflict resolution begins as we strive for agatsu, a greater control of ourselves through a unification of mind/body/spirit.

 The nature of Aikido training makes it accessible to all ages, genders, and physical skill levels.
-When repeatedly practiced, there is enhanced integration into energized daily living.
-The dojo is an ideal place to deepen the understanding of human interaction, and the development of meaningful relationships, which is the highest form of self-defense.
+When practiced diligently, there is enhanced integration into energized daily living.
+The dojo is an ideal safe place to deepen the understanding of human interaction, and the development of meaningful relationships, which is the highest form of self-defense.

 “To conduct oneself with awareness of the divine nature of those around us.
 To walk in the appreciation of the precious aspects of all life, with consideration for all.”

-The name Shindai was given to us by Saotome Sensei more than three decades ago.
+The name Shindai was given to our founder by Saotome Sensei, it’s meaning imbued with human principle.
 The name is taken from the Kojiki, the first written Japanese record of oral tradition.
 The word Shindai derives from this ancient tome describing a time when man and gods walked the earth together.
-Indistinguishable from one another in form, everyone lived together as if everyone was a god.
+Indistinguishable from one another in form, everyone strived to exist together together as if everyone was a god.
 Consideration, empathy, respect, honor, a nurturing nature, ethics, an attitude of chivalry, a strong spirit, all of these things were the nature and second nature of all.
 This is Shindai.

-Shindai Dojo is known, national and international, for the integrity of it’s program.
-Our reputation in the greater Aikido community is held in high esteem in great part due to the quality of our teaching staff.
+Shindai Dojo is known, national and internationally, for the integrity of it’s programs and instruction.
+Our reputation in the greater Aikido community is held in high esteem in no small part due to the quality of our teaching staff.
 All regular instructors are above Sandan, trained over time and experience to impart a direction of value for all.

-You are invited to join us in training in any of a variety of the classes we offer throughout the, or to drop in to watch a class.
-During this time of Covid however, please contact us to let us know you are coming.
+You are invited to train with us in any of a variety of the classes we offer throughout the week.
+You may also just drop in to watch a class.
+You will be welcomed.